-We’ve all seen the ubiquitous acronym SEO, and know that it stands for “Search Engine Optimization”.
+We’ve all seen the ubiquitous acronym SEO, and know that it stands for “Search Engine Optimization.”
 SEO refers to the practice of curating and structuring content on your website so that search engines can find, index, and deliver it to users.
-SEO is notoriously malleable thanks to the constantly evolving nature of Google Search algorithms.
+SEO is notoriously malleable thanks to the continually evolving nature of Google Search algorithms.

-The goal of search engines like Google is to create a system that helps users find exactly what they need, quickly.
-In the past, nefarious web masters would use what are still called “Black Hat SEO” techniques to trick the search algorithms into ranking their content higher.
+The goal of search engines like Google is to create a system that helps users find what they need quickly.
+In the past, nefarious webmasters would use “Black Hat SEO” techniques to trick the search algorithms into ranking their content higher.

 SEO matters for small and large businesses

-At Whiting House we advise clients in areas relevant to the solution they chose to pursue.
+At Whiting House, we advise clients in areas relevant to the solution they chose to pursue.
 Often this includes SEO.
-Our effectual digital experience solutions are only as good as the content that populates them, so content creation is in the cards when you work with us, and we know how to deal a winning hand.
+Our effective customer experience solutions are only as good as the content that populates them, so content creation is in the cards when you work with us, and we know how to deal a winning hand.

 So why does SEO matter for your company?
-SEO is important because it gives your company a third tier of exposure: organic searches.
+SEO is important because it gives your business the third tier of exposure: organic searches.

-There are three principle ways to gain new customers:
+There are three principal ways to gain new customers: